About

 During his doctorate at the University of South Carolina, Caleb held a graduate assistantship and taught undergraduate music theory and aural skills and studied saxophone with Clifford Leaman.
 Previously, Caleb earned his MM at Northwestern University and BM at the University of North Carolina School of the Arts, studying with Taimur Sullivan and Robert Young.

-In addition to his work at Allen, he holds adjunct teaching positions at SC State University, Claflin University, and Columbia College.
+Previous teaching positions include SC State University, Claflin University, and Columbia College.
 Caleb is originally from Harrisburg, NC.

 Photo Credit: Brad Jefferson